Majengo supports 165 children between the ages of 3 and 17 years:

 Ongoing: primary, secondary, high school…trade or university…

-We are fully committed to providing each one of the Majengo children the means and opportunity to attend 7 years of primary school ($50 annually), and if their marks allow, 4 years of secondary school (at $650 annually), 2 years of high school ($650. annually) and on to trade school (nursing, teaching, electrical and plumbing, etc.), or university.
+We are fully committed to providing each one of the Majengo children the means and opportunity to attend 7 years of primary school and if their marks allow, 4 years of secondary school, 2 years of high school and on to trade school (nursing, teaching, electrical and plumbing, etc.), or university.

-This picture is of Baby Anna.
-She was brought to us in January, 2011, by the police, because both parents had gone.
+This child was brought to us in January, 2011, by the police, because both parents had gone.
 At 9 months, she had the body of a 3 month old child, was starving and given 3 days to live.
-Hadija, our head cook, took her home every night into her own large family, and by day, Anna ate continuously at Majengo.
-Today, Anna thrives as the youngest member at the orphanage.
+Hadija, our head cook, took her home every night into her own large family, and by day, she ate continuously at Majengo.
+Today, she thrives!!

-SPONSOR A CHILD: we have just set up a sponsorship program for donors who choose to sponsor one child of their choice, for $700. per year.
-Of course this money goes to support all of the children, but in each case, the sponsor will receive regular updates, pictures and histories of their child.
+SPONSOR A CHILD: ..for donors who choose to sponsor a child (or children!) who receive updates, pictures and histories, twice a year.
 Anyone interested in this program should click on the “How you can Help” section of our website.